manderio/mandots/README.md

 This is ~~completely~~ partially untested and a work in progress.
 Most things are currently in working condition, however, some things still have addtional configuration/things I want to do whenever I have time for it...

 ### To-do:
+- [ ] More eww, making a sidebar for FR4G rather than my previous top bar, got a concept in mind and started a yuck config but this will take a whiiiiileee.
+- [ ] Migrate eww to yuck branch
+- [ ] Fix phocus with correct color scheme
+~~- [ ] Create GTK theme with gruvbox hard contrast rather than the regular soft one that is being used right now~~
+- [ ] anything else that might come to mind for me
+- [ ] Set up all the color schemes
+- [ ] Change up rofi to become more floaty like everything else in this rice (need to come up with concept tho)

+### On-Pause:
+- [ ] ~~Create installation script~~ Fixed stow management with simple shell command, TODO: create a script that installs all necessary software, including compiling eww (this is on pause atm due to FR4G not having all of the shit it needs.)
+- [ ] Finish writing and setting up [remander](https://github.com/manderio/remande.rs) with eww
 - [ ] Create installation script for nvim
-- [ ] ~~Create installation script~~ Fixed stow management with simple shell command, TODO: create a script that installs all necessary software, including compiling eww
-- [ ] Finish writing and setting up [remander](https://github.com/manderio/remande.rs) with eww
-- [ ] Eww part 2 (the welcome screen/splash screen project), on pause until new eww config format is done
 - [ ] Add credits for all vim plugins
-- [ ] Create GTK theme with gruvbox hard contrast rather than the regular soft one that is being used right now
 - [ ] Add Kyria stuff
-- [ ] Update the screenshots for my system
-- [ ] anything else that might come to mind for me
+- [ ] Eww part 2 (the welcome screen/splash screen project), on pause until new eww config format is done and I feel more confident with eww as a whole

 ### Done:
+- [x] Update the screenshots for my system
 - [x] Fix alias for everything making it all nice and neat
 - [x] Update nvim config (although partially done, went back to vim script, sorry elko)
 - [x] Customize rofi, make it more gruvbox